FastVM/minivm/README.md

 It has a just-in-time compiler based on [Cuik](https://github.com/realnegate/cuik)'s [TB](https://github.com/RealNeGate/Cuik/tree/master/tb).

-Currently it supports Linux x86-64, FreeBSD amd64 with work going on to re-add Windows x64 support.
+Currently it supports Linux x86-64, FreeBSD amd64, Windows x64 and WebAssembly.

 MiniVM is written in C11 with (minor GNU extensions), and builds with GCC and Clang, with TCC support not hard to patch in.